 After passing background checks and drug screenings, juvenile corrections officers must also complete state or local police agencies' training programs.
 In some states, this entails passing a physical fitness test before beginning coursework.
 Topics of study can include juvenile rights, fire safety, youth supervision, bookings and admissions, jail security, record keeping and inmate health.
 Additionally, officers learn how to properly use force to defend themselves or restrain inmates.
 This training can last anywhere from 5-16 weeks.

 Some agencies also require juvenile corrections officers to pass a written certification exam after they successfully complete these programs.
 They might also need to undergo a probationary period and receive additional on-the-job training.
 In some agencies this training consists of 40 hours, while in others it may last over the course of a 2-year internship.

 Career Outlook and Salary Information

 The BLS doesn't provide information specifically for juvenile corrections officers, but lumps these individuals with all corrections officers.
-From 2014-2024, correctional officers and jailers were projected to see a 4% increase in job opportunities, which is slower than average.
-The mean salary of these workers was $45,320 in May 2015.
+From 2018-2028, correctional officers and jailers were projected to see a 7% decrease in job opportunities.
+The mean salary of these workers was $49,300 in May 2018.